karimmamer/AirQualityForecast/README.md

 # Air Quality Forecast from Metrological Data using Deep Learning

-Starter notebook for AirQo competition using deep learning to predict air quality hourly in Uganda.
+Data exploration and Deep Learning starter notebook for AirQo competition to predict air quality hourly in Uganda.
 You can find more information about the competition [here](https://zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge).